Knowledge Base

 A cell signal booster sends and receives cellular signal to and from cell towers; it amplifies the signal both ways and broadcasts the amplified signal inside a building, vehicle, or boat.
 A cell signal booster can improve your uplink cellular connection when outside signal is weak or when strong outside signal can’t get inside because it’s being absorbed or reflected by building materials.

 A cell signal booster has up to five times the uplink power (EIRP) of a typical cell phone—30 dBm vs. 23 dBm.
-A booster also has a donor antenna outside the building or vehicle, giving the booster access to clearer, less-obstructed signal.
+A cell signal booster also has a donor antenna outside the building or vehicle, giving the booster access to clearer, less-obstructed signal.
 With more uplink power, a booster will give you a stronger connection to distant towers and bypass exterior walls that are blocking cellular signal.

 How to choose the right cell signal booster—gain vs. downlink power